3.The library is located in the centre of campus and is open 24/7. There’s seating right outside, where you can get some sun between study sessions.

 Disbursement of Private Loans will be on one (1) occasion.

 Please note that the disbursement date is the date that your financial aid is paid against outstanding charges on your student account at the University, and not the date that funds will be available to you.
 Any funds remaining after payment is made against your student account will be paid into your bank account.
-This must be a UK bank account and you must provide us with your UK bank account details at the earliest opportunity.
+The University’s Student Accounts Team will contact you for details of your bank account.

 You will be informed of the disbursement dates once your loan has been originated via a formal notification letter sent to you from the Student Funding Advice Team.
 Each loan disbursement is subject to you maintaining satisfactory academic progress and there are no changes to your status.